ahcm088/vania-img-ext/README.md

 .
 ├── ocr_module.py          # Core OCR functionality
 ├── main.py                # Command-line interface
-├── outputs/               # Directory for processed images and subfigures (created automatically) │   └── subfigs/           # Directory for individual window images └── README.md              # This file
+├── outputs/               # Directory for processed images and cropped text regions (created automatically) │   └── cropped_texts/     # Directory for cropped text regions and detected text image └── README.md              # This file
 ```

 ## Notes

 - Ensure that the `outputs` directory exists or create it manually before running the script.
+- The `eps` parameter in DBSCAN clustering controls the proximity threshold for grouping text regions.
+Adjust it based on the image and text layout.
 - Preprocessing is recommended for images with poor quality or complex backgrounds.
-- The interactive window size adjustment feature allows for better control over the text extraction process.
+- **Torch** is required for EasyOCR to function.
+If you encounter issues, ensure you have installed the correct version of Torch for your system.

 ## License

 This project is open-source and available under the MIT License.
 Feel free to modify and distribute it as needed.

----